Skip to main content

 No API key error

-Make sure you've set one of the provider API keys (or use a provider that doesn't require one):
+Make sure you've configured the LLM provider through openclaw config set (or use a provider that doesn't require a key):

 Verify it's working